Estimated reading time: 9 minutes

 Further Reading

 OSHA has a great publication titled “Safeguarding Equipment and Protecting Employees from Amputations.”
-You can find more information about drill press safety on page 41 of this document.
+On page 41 of this document, you can find more information about drill press safety.
 Click here to download it.

 Sources: